Buddhist Temples Taoist Temples Islamic Mosques Confucius Temples

 Chinese Temples Pictures

 Temples symbolize the long history and rich culture of China, and are regarded as valuable art treasures.
 There are many different religions in China, such as the Buddhism, Christianity and Islam introduced from other regions, as well as Taoism and Confucianism, the native-born religions.
 Of course, temples or houses of worship of different religions differ.
 Buddhist temples include a temple, pagoda and grotto, which are called Si, Ta, and Shiku in Chinese respectively.
 Taoist architecture is variously called Gong, Guan or An in Chinese.
-Confucian temples, such as Kong Miao, Yonghe Lamasery (Harmony and Peace Palace Lamasery) and the Temple of Heaven are called Miao, Gong, or Tan in Chinese.
+Confucian temples, such as Kong Miao, Yonghe Temple (Harmony and Peace Palace Lamasery) and the Temple of Heaven are called Miao, Gong, or Tan in Chinese.
 An Islamic house of worship is referred to as a Mosque.
 Christian churches have also added some Chinese flavor to them.

 Chinese temples are well kept cultural artifacts of every dynasty.
 And temple culture has influenced every aspect of Chinese people's life such as painting, calligraphy, music, sculpture, architecture, temple fairs, folk-customs and many others.
 The following are typical religious architectural styles in China.